 Because this recipe only takes 10 minutes to make, it’s the perfect breakfast for weekdays or weekends.

-- Rolled oats.
-The rolled oats make for a super creamy base.
+- Rolled oats – make for a super creamy base

-- Oat milk.
-The oat milk helps to cook the oats and make them extra creamy.
+- Oat milk – helps to cook the oats and make them extra creamy

-- Water.
-The water helps to balance out the milk and is part of the cooking liquid.
+- Water – balances out the milk and is part of the cooking liquid

-- Coconut sugar.
-Coconut sugar adds a bit of unrefined sweetness and a hint of caramel flavor.
+- Coconut sugar – sweetness and a hint of caramel flavor

-- A ripe, but semi-firm pear.
-The pear adds natural sweetness, texture, and nutrients.
+- A ripe, but semi-firm pear – natural sweetness, texture, and fiber

-- Ground cinnamon.
-Adding ground cinnamon to your oats adds spice and minimal sweetness.
+- Ground cinnamon – adds spice and minimal sweetness

-- Salt.
-Using a small amount of salt helps to balance out the sweetness.
+- Salt – helps to balance out the sweetness

 How to Make Spiced Pear Oatmeal